The first fireworks: A roadmap to Population III stars during the Epoch of Reionization through Pair Instability

-However, more than one PISN per volume can be found in the COSMOS-Web and PANORAMIC fields in some of the most optimistic scenarios, i.e. with $\eta_\mathrm{III} = 1$ and assuming the highest values of $\overline{N}_\mathrm{PISN} / M_\mathrm{III}$.
-We also consider a possible $\sim 1$~deg$^2$ survey with the Wide Field Instrument (WFI) of the Nancy Grace Roman Space Telescope\footnote{\url{https://roman.gsfc.nasa.gov/}} in the same redshift range: we see that the expected number of PISNe in this volume in our reference model is $\simeq 1.5 \, \eta_\mathrm{III}$, and it can go up to $\sim 10 \, \eta_\mathrm{III}$ in the most optimistic cases.
+We also consider a possible $\sim 1$~deg$^2$ survey with the Wide Field Instrument (WFI) of the Nancy Grace Roman Space Telescope\footnote{\url{https://roman.gsfc.nasa.gov/}} in the same redshift range: we see that the expected number of PISNe in this volume in our reference model is $\simeq 1.5 \, \eta_\mathrm{III}$.
+The most pessimistic estimate (i.e. assuming a Salpeter-like IMF in the range [1, 1000]~\si{M_\odot}, see Table~\ref{tab:popIIIIMFs}) yields $0.1 \, \eta_\mathrm{III}$ PISNe, while this number can grow up to $\sim 2.3 \, \eta_\mathrm{III}$ in the most optimistic case\footnote{When the original IMFs in the range [1, 150]~\si{M_\odot} from \citet{Jaacks_2018_metalEnrichment} are considered, the upper limit on the total number of PISNe can grow up to $\sim 7.6 \, \eta_\mathrm{III}$.} (i.e. assuming a power-law IMF with $\alpha = -0.17$ in the range [1, 260]~\si{M_\odot}).
 Even higher survey volumes with Roman have been proposed in the literature: \citet{Moriya_2022_RST}, for example, suggested a 10~deg$^2$ transient survey with a limiting magnitude of 27.0~mag and 26.5~mag in the F158 and F213 ﬁlters respectively, to be conducted for ﬁve years with a cadence of one year with the aim of looking for PISNe candidates during the EoR (also see Section~\ref{sec:results_PISNeVSStars_integratedEmission}).
 This would further increase the expected number of PISNe by a factor ten.